ionos-cloud/ionosctl/docs/commands/ipblock/create.md

   -h, --help                      help for create
-      --ignore-stdin              Force command to execute without user input --ipblock-location string   Location of the IpBlock [Required flag] --ipblock-name string       Name of the IpBlock [Required flag] --ipblock-size int          Size of the IpBlock [Required flag] (default 2) -o, --output string             Desired output format [text|json] (default "text") -q, --quiet                     Quiet output
+      --ignore-stdin              Force command to execute without user input --ipblock-location string   Location of the IpBlock [Required flag] --ipblock-name string       Name of the IpBlock
+      --ipblock-size int          Size of the IpBlock (default 2) -o, --output string             Desired output format [text|json] (default "text") -q, --quiet                     Quiet output
       --timeout int               Timeout option for the IpBlock to be created [seconds] (default 60)